Sears Home Warranty Review

 We compared plan prices from several states and all the ones we checked (California, New York, Missouri, Oregon, Louisiana, and Florida) had the same pricing: Appliance Plan $49.99; Systems Plan $59.99; and Whole House Plan $69.99.
 Optional coverage for plans that do not include these options are listed below.

 The Competition: Sears Home Warranty vs. AFC Home Club (America’s 1st Choice)

 Sears Home Warranty and AFC Home Club (America's 1st Choice) both offer multiple plans along with additional coverage options.
 Both companies also offer nationwide coverage with the exception of a few states.
 AFC offers homeowners home warranty plans and home warranty plans for real estate professionals while Sears only offers its home warranty plans to existing homeowners.
 The costs of AFC’s plans range from $400 to $700 yearly while Sears’ plans range from $600 to $800 yearly.
-Sears has the better BBB rating of “A-” while AFC Home Club has a “B” rating.
-However, AFC Home Club is BBB accredited while Sears Home Warranty is not.
+AFC Home Club has a “B” rating, while Sears has no rating.
+Likewise, AFC Home Club is BBB accredited while Sears Home Warranty is not.

 Sears is a trusted name in home appliances and repair services.
 It has three homeowner plans designed to fit most home budgets and is a good choice to consider when searching for home repair coverage, so if you're looking for a real estate plan, you will need to look elsewhere.
 The company has a favorable customer service record with an “A-” rating with the Better Business Bureau.
 However, it is important to note the BBB alert for its parent company, Sears Holdings Corporation, so it's wise to proceed with caution.